Intermediate vector boson

 - Additional Reading

 One of the three fundamental particles that transmit the weak force.
-(An example of a weak interaction process is nuclear beta decay.)
-These elementary particles—the W+, W−, and Z 0 particles—were discovered in 1983 in very high energy proton-antiproton collisions.
-It is through the exchange of W and Z bosons that two particles interact weakly, just as it is through the exchange of photons that two charged particles interact electromagnetically.
-The intermediate vector bosons were postulated to exist in the 1960s; however, their large masses prevented their production and study at accelerators until 1983.
-Their discovery was a key step toward unification of the weak and electromagnetic interactions.
-See also: Electroweak interaction; Elementary particle; Fundamental interactions; Weak nuclear interactions
+The three intermediate vector bosons are known as the W+, W− , and Z0 particles or bosons. were discovered in 1983 in very high energy proton-antiproton collisions.
+It is through the exchange of W and Z bosons that two particles interact weakly—that is, through weak nuclear interactions—just as it is through the exchange of photons that two charged particles interact electromagnetically.
+As elementary particles, the intermediate vector bosons are described by the standard model of particle physics (Fig. 1).
+See also: Elementary particle; Fundamental interaction; Standard model; Weak nuclear interactions

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.